Kingdom of Kongo: Expansion of the slave trade

 Slavery had existed since the Kingdom of Kongo's founding, as during its early wars of expansion the nascent kingdom had taken many captives.
 Kongo's tradition of forcibly transferring peoples captured in wars to the royal capital was key to the power of the Kongolese king, and it was the same mechanism of enslavement and transfer of population that made Kongo an efficient exporter of slaves.
 Kongolese laws and cultural traditions protected freeborn Kongolese from enslavement, and so most of the enslaved population were war captives.
 Convicted Kongolese criminals could also be forced into slavery, and were initially protected from sale outside the kingdom.
 The export of female slaves was also prohibited.
 Afonso's early letters show evidence of domestic slave markets.

 As relations between Kongo and Portugal grew in the early 16th century, trade between the kingdoms also increased.
 Most of the trade was in palm cloth, copper, and ivory, with increasing numbers of slaves.
 Although initially Kongo exported few slaves, following the development of a successful sugar-growing colony on the Portuguese island of São Tomé, Kongo became a major source of slaves for the island's traders and plantations.
 The Cantino Atlas of 1502 mentioned Kongo as a source of slaves for the São Tomé colony, and said they were few.
 Correspondence by Afonso also show the purchase and sale of slaves within the country and his accounts on capturing slaves in war which were given and sold to Portuguese merchants.

 Afonso continued to expand the kingdom of Kongo into the 1540s, expanding its borders to the south and east.
-The expansion of Kongo's population, coupled with his earlier religious reforms, allowed Afonso to centralize power in his capital and increase the power of the monarchy.
+The expansion of Kongo's population, coupled with his earlier religious reforms, allowed Afonso to centralise power in his capital and increase the power of the monarchy.
 He also established a royal monopoly on some trade.
 To govern the growing slave trade, Afonso and several Portuguese kings claimed a joint monopoly on the external slave trade.